csdms/babelizer/README.rst

 Installation
 ************

-To install the *babelizer*, first create a new environment in which *babelizer* will be installed.
-This, although not necessary, will isolate the installation so that there won't be conflicts with your base *Python* installation.
-This can be done with *conda* as,
+To install the *babelizer*, first create a new environment.
+Although this isn't strictly necessary, it isolates the installation to avoid conflicts with your base Python installation.
+This can be done with *conda*:

 .. code:: bash